 Kenny was an irrepressible one-off whose off-script ad-libbing frequently got him got him the sack.
 His ill-judged appearance at a Tory Party Conference where he urged delegates to “…kick Michael Foot’s* stick away,” did him no favours but he redeemed himself by telling a very rude joke about Margaret Thatcher live on Radio 2.
 He was instantly dismissed for the misdemeanour.
 Kenny died of an AIDS-related illness in 1995.
 He was 50.
 That was the same year I met John.
 Those who have read my book will know that he died of an AIDS-related illness in 2003.
 John was 36.

 Today is World AIDS Day.
 It doesn’t get the coverage it once did.
 In the rich world people aren’t falling off their barstools like they used to.
 It was not always so.
-One balmy evening in the summer of 2004 I was having a drink with an old friend in the Colherne, once the grand old dame of London gay bars (now yet another trendy gastro-pub).
+One balmy evening in the summer of 2004 I was having a drink with an old friend in the Colherne, once the grand old dame of London gay bars.
 I looked around.

 “Just a load of old uglies in tonight,” I said.

 “That’s because all the handsome ones are dead,” he replied.